Frequently Asked Questions

 Is there television service in individual student rooms?

-Visit the Mail Services page for a complete list of all residence halls and residential colleges.
-You will be able to see where each building gets mail and packages (you will see that many buildings get their mail in their own building but need to go to a nearby building for packages).
+Visit the Mail Services page for a complete list of all residence halls and residential colleges, and to see where each building gets mail and packages.

 I live in a fraternity/sorority.
 What happens with my mail?